Peter Ellis (actor)

-Peter Ellis (born 30 May 1936) is an English actor.
-Ellis has worked extensively in theatre and television both as an actor and director.
-He spent four seasons with the Royal Shakespeare Company, as well as spending five years at the Crucible Theatre in Sheffield, and three years with the Old Vic Company which included playing Benvolio in Zeffirelli's Romeo and Juliet, Hotspur in Henry IV, Part 1 and later Rosencrantz in a world tour of Hamlet starring Derek Jacobi.
-He also played Guildenstern in Hamlet on the site of the new Globe Theatre.

-In the West End he appeared in The Tulip Tree and in Ray Cooney's Funny Money.
+Peter Ellis (born 30 May 1936) is an English actor who has worked in theatre and television.
 He is perhaps best known for playing the role of Chief Superintendent Charles Brownlow in the long running ITV drama The Bill.
 Has also appeared as a semi-regular in Emmerdale Farm and Coronation Street.
 Other series include Sam Lyttons Diary, Edward and Mrs Simpson, The XYY Man, Nolan, The Les Dawson Show, Victoria Wood's play Talent for Granada and Acorn Antiques for BBC TV.
 He appeared in the David Mercer television play In Two Minds (1967), a work which was directed by Ken Loach.
 Ellis also appeared as a Jury Foreman in Granada Television’s daytime legal drama series Crown Court, the case of Regina v Vennings & Vennings.

+He spent four seasons with the Royal Shakespeare Company, as well as five years at the Crucible Theatre in Sheffield, and three years with the Old Vic Company which included playing Benvolio in Zeffirelli's Romeo and Juliet, Hotspur in Henry IV, Part 1 and later Rosencrantz in a world tour of Hamlet starring Derek Jacobi.
+He also played Guildenstern in Hamlet on the site of the new Globe Theatre.
+In the West End, he appeared in The Tulip Tree and in Ray Cooney's Funny Money.

-In 1981 Ellis appeared as a police officer in Trafalgar Square in the horror film An American Werewolf in London.
+In 1981, Ellis appeared as a police officer in the horror film An American Werewolf in London.
 In 1983, he appeared in the play Trafford Tanzi, starring Toyah Willcox, at the Mermaid Theatre in London.

 Ellis was a regular cast member of The Bill from the first series in 1984 until 2000 when he left the series.
-His last episode was written by his son Hugh Ellis who went on to write the award-winning feature Summer starring Robert Carlyle.
-However he did return to The Bill in 2002 for a guest appearance.
+His last episode was written by his son Hugh Ellis, He returned to The Bill in 2002 for a guest appearance.
 He also appeared in Hugh's film The Mortician's Tea Party playing Jed.

 Ellis played the title role in The Mikado, Carl Rosa's opera tour of Australia.

-Ellis played Mr Bennet opposite Susan Hampshire in Bath Theatre tour of Pride and Prejudice, Sorin in the Bristol Old Vic production of The Seagull.
+Ellis played Mr Bennet opposite Susan Hampshire in a Bath Theatre tour of Pride and Prejudice, and Sorin in the Bristol Old Vic production of The Seagull.

-More recently Ellis directed his wife Anita Parry in the comedy drama What Would Helen Mirren Do? for the Edinburgh Festival 2010.
+More recently, Ellis directed his wife Anita Parry in the comedy drama What Would Helen Mirren Do? for the Edinburgh Festival 2010.

-In 2011 he played Adam/Corin in Shakespeare's As You Like It at the Royal Exchange Theatre, Manchester.
+In 2011, he played Adam/Corin in Shakespeare's As You Like It at the Royal Exchange Theatre, Manchester.
 Ellis has also appeared in Hindle Wakes at the Finbourgh Theatre.

 In 2018, Ellis starred in For King & Country at the Southwark Playhouse.